eProsima/fastdds-visualizer-plugin/docs/rst/developer_manual/installation/sources/linux.rst

 For this propose, the user must add the binary path in the application.
 Once running the |plotjuggler| executable, go to *App -> Preferences -> Plugins* and add the folder path that contains the binary of the plugin :code:`libplotjuggler_fastdds_datastream_plugin.so`.
-In case of colcon installation, this folder will be :code:`<workspace_path>/install/plotjuggler_fastdds/bin`.
+In case of colcon installation, this folder is :code:`<workspace_path>/install/plotjuggler_fastdds/bin`.

+**To load new plugins added, the application must be restarted.**
+New plugins added will be stored within the Qt configuration, and will be automatically loaded every time the application is started.

 .. note::